skillrepos/workspace/labs.md

 </p>
 </br></br></br>

-**Lab 5 - Making changes in an existing repository**
+**Lab 5 - Leveraging Workspace in an existing repository**

-**Purpose: In this lab, we’ll see how to make revisions with Workspace in an existing repository.**
+**Purpose: In this lab, we’ll see how to make revisions with Workspace in an existing repository**

 1. While we have a version of our app that we can work with, we might like to add some additional features.
 For example, let's add a feature to play against the computer.
 Since we have an existing repository, we can initiate the Workspace process from there.
 For formal tracking, let's first open a GitHub issue for the feature.
 You'll need to make sure the Issues functionality is turned on for your repository.
 Go to Settings and then scroll down until you find the Issues checkbox and make sure it's checked.